top of page

 1 classroom observation (40 min) where I will collect data for the teacher.
 This method also allows for an extra pair of eyes in the classroom collect the information the teacher needs to see if he/she has achieved his/her goal.

-1 individual feedback session (about 45-60 min) to discuss what the teacher learned from the information gathered and to reflect on different strategies he/she could use to improve the areas of the CLIL approach with which he/she is not entirely satisfied (if any).
+1 individual feedback session (about 45-60 min) to discuss what the teacher learned from the information gathered during the observation and to reflect on different strategies he/she could use to improve with which he/she is not entirely satisfied (if any).

 bottom of page